Jay-Jay Okocha: Style of play

-A quick, talented, and skilful playmaker, Okocha usually played as an attacking midfielder, and is widely considered by certain pundits internationally as the best Nigerian footballer ever, and as one of the best African players of all time.
-He is still remembered by Fenerbahçe fans as one of the legends of the club and country.
-Okocha was known for his confidence and trickery with the ball, technique, creativity, flair, close control, and dribbling skills, as well as his turn of pace and his use of feints, in particular the stepover and his trademark turns.
+A quick, talented, agile, and skilful playmaker, Okocha usually played as an attacking midfielder, and is widely considered by pundits internationally as the best Nigerian footballer ever, and as one of the best African players of all time.
+Okocha was known for his confidence and clever trickery with the ball, technique, creativity, flair, close control, and smooth dribbling skills, as well as his turn of pace and his use of feints, in particular his version of the stepover (nicknamed the Okocha stepover) and his trademark turns.
+In 2012, Allan Jiang of Bleacher Report rated Okocha as one of the greatest dribblers of all time.
+Due to his range of passing, Okocha was capable of creating chances for teammates; he was also known for his ability to produce long throw-ins.
+While not being particularly prolific or consistent in his finishing or goalscoring, Okocha, possessed a powerful shot from long range and was an effective free-kick taker, which saw him score some spectacular and ingenious goals through his career.
 Due to his skill and nickname, he was described as being 'so good that they named him twice' (a line immortalised in a terrace chant while Okocha played for Bolton Wanderers).
-Despite his ability, however, he was also known for being inconsistent.
+He is still remembered by Fenerbahçe fans as one of the legends of the club and the Turkish football league.
+In addition to being an inspiration for many other African footballers, such as Asamoah Gyan, Okocha also was a major influence on the playing style of several other footballers across the globe, including German playmaker Mesut Özil, as well Brazilian playmaker Ronaldinho, whom Okocha played alongside during their time together at Paris Saint-Germain.
+Okocha became known as the "African Maradona" in the media, due to his skill and decisive performances for his country.
+Despite his ability, however, he was also known for being inconsistent, and for his lack of tactical discipline on the pitch.